thuruht/machina_sperans/README.md

 verify the legitimacy, or rather the specific form of illegitimacy, of said releases. thanks for reading! with love and solidarity signed, your friend,
-- Jojo 'Cryin' Eyes' Crine, aka n00jo
+- Jojo 'Cryin' Eyes' Crine, aka n00jo aka thuruht